 These paintings can be found in our library area.
 Look out for them when you are next in school.

 At this time in history as all that we are used to is changing daily we at St. Paul's feel that our Worship (Assembly) times are vitally important.
 During these times of stories, music, reflection and prayer we feel encouraged and strengthened for the day.

 We would encourage you, too whilst you are at home with your child, to share together some of the worship ideas we have used in school or some of the other ideas below.

-Worship for the week beginning 4th May.
-If you want to find out more about why this picture is in this week's worship, open the PDF.
+This was part of our worship in May.
+If you want to find out more about why this picture was in our worship, open the PDF.

 Just before Easter, we acted out the first part of the Easter story- Palm Sunday or "The Great Parade".
 You can find out about the story on Youtube but make sure a grown up is with you to make sure no unsuitable content pops up.

 You could google the story of Florence Nightingale and then join in with the prayer on the powerpoint.